 As of writing, there are currently 70% of the world’s coral reefs that are damaged or dead.

-What colors are coral reefs actually?
+What colours are coral reefs actually?

 Can we save the coral reefs?